linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 # Example 2.2 Price-Weighted Average

 Consider the data in Table 2.2 for a hypothetical two-stock version of the Dow Jones Average.
 Let's compare the changes in the value of the portfolio holding one share of each firm and the price-weighted index.
-Stock ABC starts at  $25 a share and increases to$ 30.
-Stock XYZ starts at $100 but falls to $90.
+Stock ABC starts at  \$25 a share and increases to\$ 30.
+Stock XYZ starts at \$100 but falls to \$90.

 ```txt
 Portfolio: Initial value = \ 25 + \$ 100 = \$ 125 Final value =\ 30 + \ 90 = \$ 120 Percentage change in portfolio value = -5 / 125 = -.04 = -4\% Index: Initial index value = (25 + 100)/2 = 62.5 Final index value = (30 + 90)/2 = 60 Percentage change in index \doteq -2.5 / 62.5 = -.04 = -4\%